 About Chai Ling and Jenzabar, Inc. | News Accounts

-As Public Citizen's Paul Alan Levy writes in Long Bow's response to Jenzabar's appeal, "The superior court properly recognized that truthful use of plaintiff's name to denote a web page about plaintiff did not violate the trademark laws, and that plaintiff had no evidence that even a single Internet user experienced confusion, or was likely to suffer confusion, about whether the web page was affiliated with it.
+Public Citizen's Paul Alan Levy wrote in Long Bow's response to Jenzabar's appeal, "The superior court properly recognized that truthful use of plaintiff's name to denote a web page about plaintiff did not violate the trademark laws, and that plaintiff had no evidence that even a single Internet user experienced confusion, or was likely to suffer confusion, about whether the web page was affiliated with it.
 Because the suit's purpose was to suppress the truth, not avoid confusion, the court granted summary judgment."
 The entire brief is available here.
 (Additional documents, including Jenzabar's appeal, may be found on this page.)
 See also counsel Paul Levy's comments about the appeal in his blog post, "Jenzabar Persists in Trademark Bullying."

 In an Amicus Curiae brief filed in support of Long Bow, the Digital Media Law Project (DMLP), a project of the Berkman Center for Internet & Society at Harvard Law School, stated that "Communicative uses of trademark are protected speech, and they are threatened by the misuse of trademark law to silence free expression." [p.
 10] The entire brief is available here.
 The following are additional excerpts from the DMLP's Amicus Curiae brief: